artur-ciocanu/launch.en/help/extension-dev/edge/context.md

 ## Utilities

-The `utils` property represents an object that provides utilities specific to the Platform Launch runtime.
+The `utils` property represents an object that provides utilities specific to the Digital Content tags runtime.

 ### [!DNL logger]

-The `logger` utility allows you to log messages that will be shown during debugging sessions when using [Adobe Experience Cloud Debugger](https://chrome.google.com/webstore/detail/adobe-experience-cloud-de/ocdmogmohccmeicdhlhhgepeaijenapj?src=propaganda).
+The `logger` utility allows you to log messages that will be shown during debugging sessions when using [Adobe Experience Platform Debugger](https://chrome.google.com/webstore/detail/adobe-experience-platform/bfnnokhpnncpkdmbokanobigaccjkpob).

 ```js
 context.utils.logger.error('Error!');